arkenidar/learning_Go_language/docs/project-summary.md

 ./test-all-projects.sh
 ```

-This verifies that all three programs:
+This verifies that all four programs:

 - Build successfully
 - Start without errors